Founding date: NATF was initially created in December 2000 and in 2006 was granted by law the status of a Public Establishment

 – Society and Technology

-– Besides its Fellows’ active participation in the Euro-CASE Platforms (Energy, Innovation, Engineering Education and Bioeconomy) and in the SAPEA project, NATF published several reports on the main following topics:
+– Besides its Fellows’ active participation in Euro-CASE Platforms (Energy, Innovation, Engineering Education) and in the SAPEA project, the National Academy of Technologies of France (NATF) published several reports on the main following topics: